omkardp13/CSharp_Concepts/Linq/Readme.txt

 LINQ (Language Integrated Query) provides a set of standard query operators that enable you to query data in various ways.
 These query operators can be broadly categorized into several groups based on their functionality:

-Projection Operators:
+1.Projection Operators:

    Select: Transforms each element of a sequence into a new form.
    SelectMany: Projects each element of a sequence to an IEnumerable<T> and flattens the resulting sequences into one sequence.
    Restriction Operators:

 Where: Filters a sequence based on a predicate function.
 OfType: Filters the elements of an IEnumerable based on a specified type.